vtereso/random/PipelineResources.md

 ## Idea 2: Surface PipelineResources as Declarative Mounts
 Currently, `PipelineResources` resolve their behavior first party by [checking against some predetermined list of `PipelineResources`](https://github.com/tektoncd/pipeline/blob/master/pkg/apis/pipeline/v1alpha1/resource_types.go#L138) to determine what steps to add to the Run object.
 It seems like Run objects could provide a preMount (and likely postMount) field that would take some image that would act as the declarative mounting functionality analogous to what `PipelineResources` do currently.

 In this way, the same images being used for `PipelineResources` would be used as mount images.
-As a result, Runs would be able to start immediately because their execution would be well defined.
-Further, the only resources that would need to be garbage collected are the Runs objects themselves.
+As a result, Runs would have nothing but parameters so that the only resources that would need to be garbage collected are the Runs objects themselves.